Checking the shift lock solenoid

 3. Reconnect the negative battery terminal.

-4. Make sure that the voltage of the selector lever connector terminals corresponds to the values indicated in the table.
+4. Make sure that the voltage at the terminals of the selector lever connector corresponds to the values specified in the table.

-5. If the voltage does not match the values given in the table, it is necessary to repair or replace the corresponding wiring.
+5. If the voltage does not correspond to the values given in the table, the corresponding wiring must be repaired or replaced.

 6. If the voltage corresponds to the values given in the table, replace the selector lever assembly with a new one.